 Trade agreements help to eliminate or reduce tariffs on imported goods.

-Canada has free trade agreements with the United States, Mexico, Columbia, Chile, Israel, Jordan, Costa Rica, Panama, Peru, Iceland, Liechtenstein, Norway and Switzerland.
+Canada has free trade agreements with the United States, Mexico, Columbia, Chile, Israel, Jordan, Costa Rica, Honduras, Panama, Peru, Iceland, Liechtenstein, Norway and Switzerland.

 Agreements with other countries are being negotiated to help improve access to more global markets.